rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-spring-amqp.md

     exchange name, routing key and message.
   * We print the result

-Making the client request is simply:
+Making the client request is simple:

 <pre class="lang-java">
 import org.springframework.amqp.core.DirectExchange;